garbagepatch/okLims22/okLims/wwwroot/adminlte/components/moment/README.md

 We're looking for co-maintainers!
 If you want to become a master of time please write to [ichernev](https://github.com/ichernev).

-In addition to contributing code, you can help to triage issues.
+In addition to contributing code, you can help to triage Requests.
 This can include reproducing bug reports, or asking for vital information such as version numbers or reproduction instructions.
-If you would like to start triaging issues, one easy way to get started is to [subscribe to moment/moment on CodeTriage](https://www.codetriage.com/moment/moment).
+If you would like to start triaging Requests, one easy way to get started is to [subscribe to moment/moment on CodeTriage](https://www.codetriage.com/moment/moment).

 ## License